| WHAT THE STUDENTS DOIn Interactive Stories, students work in groups to

 may be divided into two sessions, the video parts before the

 filming stage, and the multimedia authoring after.
+Creating the multimedia "story":

 The next stage involves each group of students gaining access